tmyymmt/Retractive-Scroll-Views-for-Android/README.md

 Retractive Scroll Views for Android
 ======================
 This is a library for Android.
 You can sync and scroll in retractable views.

 RetractiveHorizontalScrollView extends android.widget.HorizontalScrollView.
-In the future, I will add RetractiveVerticalScrollView extends android.widget.ScrollView. if you want to get it.
+In the future, I will add RetractiveVerticalScrollView extends android.widget.ScrollView, if you want to get it.

 Sample movie
 --------